 Do you have any options available if I don't want to do a musical?

 JCompany is always expanding our programming and we are doing Romeo and Juliet in May 2019!
 Please check the audition page to sign up to audition!

 This is my first time doing theatre/acting/singing/dancing - how do you recommend I get started?

-JCompany offers an audition workshop twice yearly, which will teach you everything you need to know about auditioning for us!
+JCompany offers four class sessions a year, as well as countless master classes.
+These are an excellent way to be introduced and be confident in singing, dancing, and acting!
 In addition, if you would like to work on your skills in greater depth, we have several incredible instructors on staff who offer year-round private lessons in voice, dance, and acting.
 For more information on our private lesson program, please visit www.sdcjc.org/JCoPL.